j9chan/FileIndexer/README.md

  input, and we suggest you try out some free plain text books from http://www.gutenberg.org/

+Note: See file-input branch for blobs containing filenames

 ## Code Example

 ### Tokenize and track words